davivcgarcia/ubi-gogs/README.md

 ## How to configure?

 If you are running it on OpenShift/Kubernetes, you will notice that the resource template is configured to use container volumes at `/opt/gogs/data` and `/opt/gogs/custom`, mapped to `PersistentVolumes`.
-You need to use this path to configure Gogs' (repositories and logs path).
+You need to use the path `/opt/gogs/data` to configure Gogs to store its repositories data.
+You could use it to persists logs too, but the recomendation is to enable console output.

+The container can run using any unprivileged user ID, which will be mapped automaticaly to user `gogs` and used to run the application.
+So configure to use this user instead of the default `git`.

+By default, the container will be listening internally on port `tcp/3000`, so do not change it when configuring.
+You could also enable native SSH service, using internal port `tcp/3022`.
+When using standalone containers, map these ports to available local ports.
+If you are running containers on Kubernetes/OpenShift, you can use Ingress/Routes exposed as `tcp/80 (HTTP)` or `tcp/443 (HTTPS)` redirecting to `tcp/3000` (mechanism is created by default) and Service type NodePort/LoadBalancer for `tcp/3022` (need manual setup).

 Also, you could use `SQLite` as database, storing the file at `/opt/gogs/data`.
 But the prefered way is to setup a PostgreSQL database and use it instead.